 Position: Senior Research Associate

-Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank, and are benchmarked for the cost of living in the San Francisco Bay Area, where GiveWell is based.
-We adjust the salaries of remote employees based on the federal geographic location adjustment database.
+Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank.
+We adjust the salaries of remote employees using a tier system.
+Our pay for this role:

 Flexibility: We support and encourage flexible working, including flexible hours, regular work-from-home days, part-time work patterns, and periodic remote-work stints.
 The majority of our staff, including senior management, work flexibly in one way or another.